 Esther Lee is a PhD student at the UIUC in Dr. Praveen Kumar’s research group.
 Her areas of research include ecosystem water cycle, hydraulic redistribution, multi-species interaction in water use.
 She is currently conducting a research in collaboration of modeling and experimental synthesis in semi-arid region in Arizona to examine the impact of hydraulic redistribution on water use of co-existing vegetation species.
 Esther received her BS and MS degrees in Civil and Environmental Engineering from the University of Illinois.

 David Litwin is a second year PhD student in environmental engineering studying the coevolution of landscapes and groundwater systems.
 He is a recipient of the Horton research award from AGU, and a first year member of H3S.
 When not writing code or in class, he likes to hike, play the double bass, and read fiction.

-Danielle Tijerina is a PhD student in Hydrology at the Colorado School of Mines in the Integrated Groundwater Modeling Center.
+Danielle Tijerina is a PhD student in Civil and Environmental Engineering at Princeton University.
 Her research focuses on the use and evaluation of integrated, high-resolution hydrologic models at continental-scales.
 She is currently interested in the application of these models for understanding impacts to water resources as a result of land use and land cover change across the US.
 When she’s not thinking about water, Danielle enjoys snowboarding, exploring the mountains, and philosophizing about Harry Potter.